Author: Gavin Lloyd / Editor: Gavin Lloyd / Reviewer: Grace McKay / Codes: C3AP6 / Published: 21/02/2020 / Review Date: 21/02/2023

-Having secured a patent airway, ask yourself whether the patient needs:
+After securing a patent airway, you must decide whether the patient needs:

-You can subjectively gauge the adequacy of the patients spontaneous ventilation by the depth and rate of chest wall movement.
+Determine the adequacy of the patients spontaneous ventilation by looking at:

-If in doubt check the pCO2 by arterial blood gas analysis.
+- the end tidal c02 or pCO2 by arterial blood gas analysis.

 If ventilation is required you will need:

-- The correct size facemask, which is one that fits snugly from the bridge of the nose to just above the chin (Fig 11)
+- The correct size facemask (one that fits snugly from the bridge of the nose to just above the chin) (Fig 10)